 Howard Hughes’ actresses

-Hughes married Fox star Jean Peters (Pickup on South Street, Three Coins in the Fountain) in 1957.
-They would divorce in 1971.
+Hughes married 20th Century Fox star Jean Peters (Pickup on South Street, Three Coins in the Fountain) in 1957.
+Living apart for a number of years, they would officially divorce in 1971.

 Moore’s marriage claim was never legally recognized, but she and the Hughes estate would reach an undisclosed out-of-court settlement.
 She gets a Thank You credit in The Aviator.